Learn more about our news and special events, both here at the marina or out and about on Vancouver Island and the Gulf Islands.

 Sandy Island

 Sandy Island Marine Park, known locally as Tree Island, is located on the northern tip of Denman Island.
-Access is boat-only, or by foot from Denman Island at low tide.
+Access is boat-only or by foot from Denman Island at low tide.
 Sandy Island offers great birdwatching and sandy beaches suitable for sunbathing and swimming.

 Ahousaht

 Ahousaht, located in a small bay on the east side of Flores Island in Clayoquot Sound, is the largest of the Nuu-chah-nulth First Nations with more than 2,000 members.
-At Ahousaht you’ll also find the Clayoquot Sound Biosphere Reserve, home to a diverse ecosystem and a rare ancient temperate rain forest.
+At Ahousaht, you’ll also find the Clayoquot Sound Biosphere Reserve, home to a diverse ecosystem and a rare ancient temperate rain forest.
 Take a reprieve from life at sea.
-Moor the boat and take a stay at the Aauuknuk Lodge or the Lone Cone Hostel and Campground located on Meares Island.
+Moor the boat and stay at the Aauuknuk Lodge or the Lone Cone Hostel and Campground located on Meares Island.

 Vargas Island Provincial Park